PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "The Wizard's forgotten sons.
 The ones he made and thought to unmake, by discarding us in this place."

-"So, uh, forgive me if this is a rude question, but, why aren't ya dead?
+"So, uh, forgive me if this is a rude question, but why aren't ya dead?
 For that matter, how come I'm still here?"

 "When he made us, he did not weave a full spell.
 He did not allow for the possibility of death.
 So we must go on for eternity."